airabinovich/java_petri_concurrency_monitor/README.md

 # Java Petri Concurrency Monitor

 This project implements a concurrency monitor written in Java 8.
-JPCM is orchestrated by a user-defiend Petri Net and it's intended to be imported as a library for Java projects.
+JPCM is orchestrated by a user-defined Petri Net and it's intended to be imported as a library for Java projects.

 ## Petri Nets:
   A Petri net is a graphical and mathematical model which is a generalization of state machines.